His Majesty's Dragon: Animated series adaptation

 In September 2022, it was reported that the novel will be adapted into an adult animated drama series at Fox.
-It will be produced by Fox Entertainment, Bento Box Entertainment, and Orion Television.
+It will be produced by Fox Entertainment, Bento Box Entertainment, and Orion Television (the first animated series produced by Orion Television since Bill & Ted's Excellent Adventures).
 Ben Queen will write and executive produce the series.

 Reception

 His Majesty's Dragon was very favorably received, and won the 2007 Compton Crook Award for best novel in the science fiction/Fantasy genre during 2006 by a first-time author.
 It was also nominated for the Hugo Award for Best Novel in 2007, but lost out to Rainbows End by Vernor Vinge.
 A compilation of the first three Temeraire books titled Temeraire: In Service of the King won the Locus Award for Best First Novel in 2007.
 Entertainment Weekly called it "a completely authentic tale, brimming with all the detail and richness one looks for in military yarns as well as the impossible wonder of gilded fantasy," and Booklist referred to it as having "characters who win one’s heart from the beginning" and calls Novik as "a most promising new author."